 Top headlines to start your Tuesday

-Here’s what you should know to get your day started:
+Here’s what you should know to start your day:

 COPYRIGHT 2020 BY KXLY.
 ALL RIGHTS RESERVED.
 THIS MATERIAL MAY NOT BE PUBLISHED, BROADCAST, REWRITTEN OR REDISTRIBUTED.